 If you are buying rice, favor basmati rice from India, Pakistan, and California.
 Choose sushi rice from the United States.
 These all have lower levels of inorganic arsenic (brown rice has higher levels).

 Pick baby foods that don’t include grape or apple juice as an ingredient.
 We suggest you avoid giving your baby and toddlers juice as long as possible.
 Water is a better choice.

 Variety is a good habit!
 Keep changing up your little one’s diet when they are babies.
 Beyond this benefit, it helps prevent picky eating.
 Also, carrots and sweet potatoes absorb more metals because they grow underground so don’t rely too much on those foods.

 Things that don’t seem to help

-If you buy organic, make your own food or wash your foods or produce don’t help with this one.
+If you 1) buy organic, 2) make your own food or 3) wash your foods or produce it doesn’t remove or seem to help with heavy metals.
 This data just shows there is some heavy metals in our food source.

 The biggest help?
 Be an advocate